sevepeoplleh/SDETHWBatch20/src/main/java/org/example/e127/instructions.md

 **For you to do:**

 1. **Create Non-Static Method**
-    - Create a non-static method that prints the following message:
+    - Create a non-static method that prints the following message call it nonStaticMethod:
       ```java
       "Programming is amazing."
       ```

 2. **Create Static Method**
-    - Create a static method that prints the following message:
+    - Create a static method that prints the following message call it staticMethod :
       ```java
       "Java is awesome."
       ```